S. Carolina storms past Texas, reaches NCAA women's basketball finale - UPI.com

 Senior guard Te-Hina Paopao led the Gamecocks with 14 points.
 Senior guard Bree Hall chipped in 11 points.
 Booker scored 11 points for the Longhorns.
 Freshman guard Jordan Lee scored a game-high 16 points off the Longhorns bench.

-The Gamecocks will face the Huskies (35-3) or Bruins (34-2) in the finale of the 2025 NCAA Division I women's basketball tournament at 3 p.m.
+The Gamecocks will face the Huskies (36-3) in the finale of the 2025 NCAA Division I women's basketball tournament at 3 p.m.
 EDT Saturday in Tampa.
 The matchup will air on ABC.

 "I'm just happy," Staley said.
 "We work hard for it.
 We know.
 When you've been to a national championship game.
 When you've been to a Final Four, when you've won a national championship, you know what it takes to get back there, to put yourself here.